bitrise-io/devcenter/_articles/jp/builds/triggering-builds/trigger-map.md

 is up to you and depends on your project's requirements, but with `bitrise` you can decide whether you want it or not.

-{% include message_box.html type="note" title="Pull Request merge is a Code Push" content=" Source code hosting services treat the event of /"merge/" as a code push event.
+{% include message_box.html type="note" title="Pull Request merge is a Code Push" content=" Source code hosting services treat the event of merge as a code push event.
 For example if you merge a Pull Request from `feature/a` into `master`, when you merge the PR it will generate a code push to `master`.
 "%}

 An example to build only the pull request ("pre-merged") events/state,